Argumentation framework

 In artificial intelligence and related fields, an argumentation framework is a way to deal with contentious information and draw conclusions from it using formalized arguments.

 In an abstract argumentation framework, entry-level information is a set of abstract arguments that, for instance, represent data or a proposition.
 Conflicts between arguments are represented by a binary relation on the set of arguments.
-In concrete terms, you represent an argumentation framework with a directed graph such that the nodes are the arguments, and the arrows represent the attack relation.
+In concrete terms, an argumentation framework is represented with a directed graph such that the nodes are the arguments, and the arrows represent the attack relation.

 There exist some extensions of the Dung's framework, like the logic-based argumentation frameworks or the value-based argumentation frameworks.

 Abstract argumentation frameworks

 Formal framework

 Abstract argumentation frameworks, also called argumentation frameworks à la Dung, are defined formally as a pair: